 Fiction Intensive: Make it Memorable

 Expand your awareness of your craft as a storyteller.
 “To make it memorable” is both the goal of each narrator in a story and the yearning of the writer who chooses the words.
 Savor the creative use of language and explore your insatiable desire to learn more about how to make your stories convincing.
-In this class you will generate new stories or chapters, honing your skills as you develop a greater understanding of the elements of craft, and you will receive feedback from the instructor and your peers as you revise.
-Plan on producing at least 500 words a day as you write and revise your work.
+In this class, you will generate new stories or chapters, honing your skills as you develop a greater understanding of the elements of craft, and you will receive feedback from the instructor and your peers as you revise.
+Students should be able to maintain focus and write at least 500 words a day.

 These art camp classes meet at least five hours per day, Monday through Friday, with a shorter meeting on Saturday.
-Group discussions of work will be based on respect for the effort required to produce well-written imaginative stories.
+That said, the day is broken up by discussion time, reading time, and writing time, and groups tend to work in a few different places (the classroom, the library, outside).
+Group discussions of work will be based on respect for the effort required to produce well-written, imaginative stories.

-Explore classical and contemporary texts, from popular to experimental approaches.
+Students will explore classical and contemporary texts and a variety of storytelling approaches.
 Instructors will share their personal experiences of growing from an aspiring writer into a working artist.

 Creative writing workshops are open admission.
-Instructors will work with your child at their level.
-Your child will improve and learn new skills, whether they are a beginner or have been a writer for years.
+Instructors will work with each child at their level.
+Students will improve and learn new skills, whether they are a beginner or have been writing for years.

 - Laptop (optional)